 11. Survival Gear List for Car Emergency

 In case you don’t have a car or vehicle, or don’t plan on using one in a survival or emergency situation, you can completely ignore this list.
 If a vehicle is in your emergency preparedness plan, however, you’ll want to make sure you’ll have these items at the very least.

 - Jumper cables (recommended: AAA 4326AAA Heavy Duty 16′ 6 Gauge Booster Cable)

 - Cable ties (recommended: Pro Tie B8SD100 8-Inch Standard Duty Cable Ties)

 - Tire repair kit (recommended: Slime 70004 Power Spair 48 Piece Tire Repair Kit)

-12. Survival Gear Safety List
+12. Survival Gear List for Safety

 In survival and SHTF situations, you’ll want to make sure to defend yourself and your family against both other people and animals.
 There are a variety of ways which you can do this, although of course some work better than others.
 Certainly look into attaining a firearm if this is legally permissible in your locality, and if you ever consider you may like to have it as a backup option.
 If you are interested in firearms, make sure to learn about them and train with them prior to an emergency situation.
 You can’t expect to be good with a firearm you first time shooting.

 - Bear spray (recommended: Sabre Frontiersman Bear Attack Deterrent)

 - Pepper spray *(if legally permissible) (recommended: Sabre Red Police Strength Pepper Spray)